48 Hrs.: Critical response

 48 Hrs. received critical acclaim and is considered by many as one of the best films of 1982.
-On Rotten Tomatoes, the film has a 94% approval rating, based on 47 reviews, with an average rating of 7.3/10.
+On Rotten Tomatoes, the film has a 92% approval rating, based on 53 reviews, with an average rating of 7.4/10.
 The site's critical consensus reads, "Marking an auspicious feature film debut for Eddie Murphy, 48 Hrs. is a briskly paced action comedy that succeeds largely due to the outstanding chemistry between its two leads".
-On Metacritic, the film has a score of 71 out of 100, based on 8 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 71 out of 100, based on 8 critics, indicating "generally favorable" reviews.
 In 2007, the staff at IGN named the movie the third-greatest buddy cop film.

-Awards and nominations
+Accolades

 Sequel and remakes

 A sequel, Another 48 Hrs., was released in 1990.
-Walter Hill returned to direct, and Nolte, Murphy, James and McRae all reprised their roles.
-The film failed to replicate the success of its predecessor, and received negative reviews.
+Walter Hill returned to direct, and Nolte, Murphy, James, and McRae all reprised their roles.
+The film was a box office success but received negative reviews.